prosany/NextAppRouter-V1/README.md

 ## Getting Started

 ### Clone the application
-First, clone the template from github:
+To clone the template from github, open any terminal and run this:

 ```bash
 git clone https://github.com/prosany/NextAppRouter-V1.git